Deposit gauge: Modern use

 Although deposit gauges were inaccurate and their limitations were well known from the start, their widespread introduction still represented a considerable advance in the study and comparison of pollution at different times of the year and in different places.
-In his book State, Science and the Skies: Governmentalities of the British Atmosphere, Mark Whitehead, geography lecturer at Aberystywth University, has described the deposit gauge as "perhaps the most important technological device in the history of Britain's air pollution monitoring".
+In his book State, Science and the Skies: Governmentalities of the British Atmosphere, Mark Whitehead, a geography lecturer at Aberystywth University, has described the deposit gauge as "perhaps the most important technological device in the history of Britain's air pollution monitoring".
 Even so, from the mid-20th century, it was gradually superseded by more accurate instruments and better methods of data collection and analysis.

-Today, although air pollution is more likely to be measured with automated, electronic sensors, deposit gauges are still occasionally used.
-Modern variants on the standard deposit gauge include the so-called "frisbee" gauge, in which the deposit collector is shaped like an inverted frisbee.
-Other variants include the directional deposit gauge, which has four tall, removable bottles to collect deposits arriving from different directions.
+Today, although air pollution is more likely to be measured with automated electronic sensors, deposit gauges are still used.
+Modern variants of the standard deposit gauge include the so-called "frisbee" gauge, in which the deposit collector is shaped like an inverted frisbee; the Bergerhoff gauge, in which a single glass vessel mounted on a stand acts as both the collector and deposit bottle; and the directional dust deposit gauge (DDDG), which has four tall, removable bottles to collect and compare deposits arriving from different directions.